Student Code of Conduct

 take advantage of opportunities to “make it right”

-change their behavior to fit the social norms of the learning community.
+change their behavior to that positively supports our learning community.

 Where do school rules apply?